 Description: Situated at the edge of Hoan Kiem Lake, the neo-classical and luxuriously designed Apricot Hotel offers modern and luxurious accommodation with free WiFi access throughout the property.
 It offers sweeping views of the city and lake from its rooftop swimming pool and panoramic fitness centre.
 Free parking space is available on-site.
 Artistically-designed, air-conditioned rooms and suites come with a wardrobe, in-room safe, a work desk, seating area and a flat-screen TV with cable channels.
 Electric kettle, minibar and ironing facilities are also provided.
 The en suite bathroom includes shower facility, bathrobes and hairdryer.
 At Apricot Hotel, the friendly 24-hour front desk staff can assist guests with laundry services, currency exchange and meeting/banquet arrangements.
 Car rentals, ticketing service and tour excursions are also available.
 Featuring a trendy rooftop bar where a fine selection of drinks are offered, the property also offers guests with 2 dining options.
 Guests can enjoy an appetising selection of Vietnamese and Western dishes.
 The hotel is 300 metres from Thang Long Water Puppet Theater and St. Joseph Cathedral.
 Noi Bai International Airport is approximately 21 km away.

 Find the best deal, compare prices and read what other travellers have to say about these and more hotels in Hanoi at TripAdvisor.

-Visit Hanoi from October to December for warm, sunny days.
-Northern Vietnam is dry from November to April, and wet and hot from June to August.
+For warm, sunny days, visit Hanoi from October to December.
+Northern Vietnam is dry from November to April; wet and hot from June to August.

 Winter (December through February) averages 16°C (60°F) while summer averages 30°C (86°F).